 - Make Sushi Rice

 Follow my method above on how to make sushi using a pot over the stove.
-If using a rice cooker than skip to the next step.
+If using a rice cooker then skip to the next step

 - Prepare rice squares

 Transfer the cooked sushi rice to a bowl using a wooden paddle or spatula.
 Add the rice seasoning ingredients to a small ramekin and pour over the rice.
 Mix in gently using a wooden paddle or spatula

 Line a tray or container with cling wrap and transfer the rice to the tray.
 Flatten the rice with the back of the spoon to level the top.
 You want the rice to be nice and compact.
 Then place in the fridge to set for at least 3 hours